 At the end of the trail, you will enter a clearing where a tall oak tree grows atop a massive rock, locally called the “Indian Rock.”
 The flat top of this rock offers scenic views of marshes to your east and west, making it a great spot for an after-walk picnic.

-This property was purchased by the Buzzards Bay Coalition in 2017 with the support of Fairhaven Community Preservation Act (CPA) funds.
+This property was purchased by the Buzzards Bay Coalition in 2017 with the support of private donors, Fairhaven Community Preservation Act (CPA) funds, the EEA Conservation Partnership Grant program, and the Buzzards Bay National Estuary Program.
 Carvalho Farm is part of the growing complex of protected lands around Nasketucket Bay, helping to protect one of Buzzards Bay’s healthiest waterways.

 Carvalho Farm’s flat, easy-to-navigate Indian Rock Trail is just under a mile long, providing an invigorating walk that hikers of all levels can take on.
 Beginning on the south side of Shaw Road, the trail first passes through the tall grasses of an old farm field.
 After about a quarter-mile, the trail enters the woods.
 (Download trail map)